 How to Manage Time Off

 There are a variety of ways for you to determine your time off policies.
-Vacation can be based on a first come, first served basis, or your staff could be on some type of holiday rotation.
-If your staff is cross trained in different areas of the practice it will make it easier to cover for absences within the team.
+Vacation can be based on a first come, first served basis, or your staff could be on a holiday rotation.
+If your staff is cross trained in different areas of the practice, it will make it easier to cover for absences within the team.

 Keeping Motivation Up